Turnaround Arts FAQ

 What is Turnaround Arts: Minnesota?

-Turnaround Arts is a signature national program of the President’s Committee on the Arts and the Humanities, in coordination with the White House, the U.S. Department of Education and several foundations.
+Turnaround Arts is a partnership between The Kennedy Center and a signature national program of the President’s Committee on the Arts and the Humanities, in coordination with the White House, the U.S. Department of Education and several foundations.
 It’s the first federal program to specifically support arts education as an improvement tool in high-poverty, underperforming schools.

 There are currently 49 Turnaround Arts schools in 14 states across the country and the District of Columbia involving 22,000 of the country's highest need students.
 Find out more about the national scope here.

 In Minnesota, Turnaround Arts is run by Perpich Center for Arts Education.
 The program works in schools that started out in the lowest performing 5% of the state, but are working hard to improve and close the achievement gap, using the arts as one of their key tools.

 What sort of external financial support do Turnaround Arts: Minnesota schools receive?

 The Minnesota state legislature provided funds for Turnaround Arts: Minnesota from its Arts and Cultural Heritage Fund for school years 2015-16 and 2016-17.
 The Minnesota State Arts Board has provided grants to schools, with funding from the National Endowment for the Arts, to support the program in 2015-16.
 At the outset, each school benefits from national partnerships with leading arts organizations and corporations such as Crayola, National Association of Music Merchants and Music Theater International, receiving about $25K of arts supplies, musical instruments and licenses.

 Schools were selected by Perpich Center for Arts Education, according to guidelines and requirements provided by the President’s Committee and the U.S. Department of Education.
 Requirements included that the schools be designated as low-performing, that they have a principal and staff interested in using the arts to help school improvement, and at least one full-time, licensed arts teacher.